 3. In case you do not like your state laws

-When you do not have a prenuptial agreement, after a divorce, your state laws intervene and determine how your capital is distributed.
+When you do not have a prenuptial agreement, the state laws determine how your capital is distributed in case of a divorce.
 While these do provide certain protections, you might not love everything about them.
 Our advice is you look into them extensively or sign a prenup and make your own rules instead.

 4. Save your investments and business plans

 Marriages can be as uncertain as our future ventures.
 It may not seem necessary at the time but you might want to invest somewhere greatly or change the operations of a current business.

 In order to do that with ease and not give up half your earnings to your ex-spouse, a prenup can be very helpful.
 A prenup will protect your future assets.
 Divorces are messy and you do not want someone you wouldn’t get into bed with literally, to acquire your business.